leptos-rs/leptos/docs/book/src/view/03_components.md

 /// Shows progress toward a goal.
 #[component]
 fn ProgressBar(
-    // All components take a reactive `Scope` as the first argument

     // Marks this as an optional prop.
 It will default to the default
     // value of its type, i.e., 0.
     #[prop(default = 100)]